Sports Tonight (Australian TV program)

-Sports Tonight is an Australian sports news and information program, that broadcast on Network Ten and hosted by Roz Kelly.
-The original series, which was produced by Network Ten Holdings (later a division of CBS Studios International and developed by executive producer Steve Tucker, aired between 1993 and 2011, before it was revived in 2018 and axed again in 2020.
+Sports Tonight is an Australian sports news and information program that is broadcast on Network 10 and has been hosted by several presenters.
+The original series, which was produced by Network Ten Holdings (later a division of CBS Studios International and developed by executive producer Steve Tucker, aired between 1993 and 2011, before it was briefly revived between 2018-20, and again in 2026.

 History

 Original run

 The show ran from 1993 to 2011.
 From 1993 until 2005, the show ran for half an hour on each weeknight after Ten Late News.
 The two shows merged in 2006, but there was some criticism by viewers that Sports Tonight was not long enough, and that it should have remained the same.
 The Friday edition, however, remained as a stand-alone program in order to recap that night's football results.

 In 2011 the weekend 5:30 pm editions of Sports Tonight normally seen on Network 10 were removed from those timeslots, due to the weekend news bulletins moving to 6 pm.
 To compensate for this, a Sports Tonight-branded sports report was incorporated into these bulletins.
 This edition of Sports Tonight had been airing in the 5:30 pm weekend slot since 1999.

 Towards the end of its original run, the program was branded as Toyota Sports Tonight.
 In late 2006, the show was sponsored by Toyota and its upcoming Toyota Aurion, although only minor modifications were done to the on-air graphics to match those of the Aurion colours.
 In early 2007, the graphics were updated with a heavily sponsored on-air look.

 Since March 2009, a weeknightly 9:30 pm edition (started out at 7 pm) of Sports Tonight aired on One with a weekend wrap edition on Sundays.
 Since 8 May 2011 with the relaunch of One, it aired at around 10:30 pm weeknights (which varies if other programming is on) and at 11:00 pm on Fridays.

 In December 2010 Sports Tonight updated their on-air graphics.
 On 5 July 2011, it was announced that the show would be axed; the show continued to air until just before the conclusion of the football seasons.
 The final episode aired on 30 September 2011.